Manage GCP Workload Identity Pool IAM Members

 Frequently Asked Questions

 WorkloadIdentityPoolIamPolicy is authoritative and replaces the entire IAM policy.
-WorkloadIdentityPoolIamBinding is authoritative for a specific role, preserving other roles.
-WorkloadIdentityPoolIamMember is non-authoritative and adds a single member without affecting other members for that role.
+WorkloadIdentityPoolIamBinding is authoritative for a specific role, managing all members for that role.
+WorkloadIdentityPoolIamMember is non-authoritative, adding a single member to a role without affecting other members.

 How do I add time-based or conditional access restrictions?